 13. Our Role in the System

-Tired of hearing "why do I have to learn this"?
-This lesson immerses students in how the judicial branch works for them, and what responsibilities they have to keep our democracy running.
+Tired of hearing “Why do I have to learn this?”.
+This informative website will immerse your kids in how the judicial branch of the United States Government works for them and show them what responsibilities they have to adhere to to keep its democracy running smoothly.

 14. What Do You Believe?